easeaico/pulse-go/docs/Methodology/DrugsMethodology.md

 @anchor drugs-substances
 ### Substances
-The full list of drugs available in the data library can be found in Table 5 in the Validation section.
+The full list of drugs available in the data library can be found in @tableref {DrugsValidationSummary} in the Validation section.
 Additional substances, such as oxygen, carbon dioxide, and hemoglobin that are available in the engine can be found in the @ref BloodChemistryMethodology.

 @anchor drugs-variability
 ### Patient Variability